tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 select 3/2
 ```

 So running that returns 1, surprised?
-Don&#8217;t be the result of division with two integers is an integer, this is also known as [integer math][6]
+Don't be the result of division with two integers is an integer, this is also known as [integer math][6]

 Here is how you can fix it by doing explicit and implicit conversions